florencemezino/i-am-florence/README.md

 ### Design

-* Colour Scheme
+1. Colour Scheme
-The two main colours used for this project are `color 1` and `color 2`.
+The two main colours used for this project are as follow :
-The background color is  white or light gray, or dark gray or black background`.
+* `#5E90A4` : clear blue to match the [hero image](assets//images/florence_hero_image)
+* `#D46D4E` : dark orange
+* `##343A40` : dark grey
+* `#fafafa` : cream white
+* `#F8F9FA` : light grey

-* Typography
+2. Typography
-The `Roboto` font is the main font used throughout the whole website with `Sans Serif` as the fallback font in case for any reason the font isn't being imported into the site correctly.
+The `Roboto` font is the main font used throughout the whole website with `Open Sans`, `Helvetica Neue`, `Sans Serif` as fallback fonts in case for any reason the font isn't being imported into the site correctly.
 Roboto is a clean font used frequently in programming, so it is both attractive and appropriate for this portfolio project.
 It has a techy, machine-like feel to it.
-The wide-open characters also give it a friendly touch.
+The wide-open characters also give it a friendly touch and this is the goal of this personal portfolio.

-* Imagery
+3. Imagery
+Imagery is important in this portfolio site.

+a.
+Personal photos
+All personal photos  were taken by a photography studio `Orekanna photography` specifically for this project.
+Each photo has been following a photography moodboard to be in alignment with the purpose of this website and each pages.

-Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
+* The large background [hero image](assets//images/florence_hero_image.jpeg) is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.
+* [The bridge photo](assets/images/skillset_photo.jpeg) has been thought to match the dynamic of a progress bar.
+* On the projects page, we can find a photo of the applicant looking at a laptop while smiling to showcase enjoyable coding experiences.
+View [here](assets/images/projects_photo.jpeg)
+* [The contact page photo](assets/images/florence_contact.jpeg) has a professionnal look as the applicant is typing on a laptop.
+As it is place next to the contact form, it encourages the recruiter to get in touch.

+ b.
+Portfolio - fake projects

+ Random web designs were selected on a website called [Behance](ttps://www.behance.net) in order to illustrate website projects.

+c.
+Testimonies/Recommendations

+Miniatures photos were used to illustrates the recommendations towards the applicant. (free images)

 * Links
 * [CV Florence Mezino](assets/files/cv_florence_mezino.pdf)